 Airfare can always vary but in general, a trip to Hawaii will cost around $450 round trip per person.
 Flights from the midwest will run around $500 – $650 and from the east coast closer to $700.
 If you plan on going between islands those flights are very affordable on Hawaiian Airlines or Southwest Airlines.
-They run all day, every day and usually cost between $50-$80 each way.
+They run all day, every day, and usually cost between $50-$80 each way.

-Hawaii ACCOMMODATION Cost
+Hawaii Accommodations Cost

 The greatest variation in price for a honeymoon in Hawaii comes from accommodations.
 The variation in quality of the resorts, the location, the view from them room and the time of travel can mean a huge difference in price.

 A mid-range 3-star hotel on the beach will usually cost around $300-$400 a night.
 Luxury 4 star resorts start around $600 a night and go up from there, easily reaching $1500 a night.
 There are tons of options in between.